amonwong/electro-sounds_1516-sem2/README.md

 #### 16536
 ###### *http://amonmakesoriginalnoises.tumblr.com/tagged/processing*!

 *This repository seeks to document my progress in learning Processing at Lasalle College of The Arts Year 2.
-This module is taught by Andreas Schlegel.*
+This module is taught by Andreas Schegel.*

 ### Assignment A